ArcaTop APY 4.21%

 Why do big banks pay so little on savings?

-Big banks pay 0.01% APY on standard savings because their deposit bases are stable regardless of rate.
-Chase, Bank of America, Wells Fargo, and U.S. Bank all sit at that floor, while online banks like Marcus by Goldman Sachs and SoFi must compete on rate to attract deposits — they pay 4.00–4.60% APY on the same money.
-Source: Arca Savings, updated April 2026.
+Big banks pay 0.01–0.05% APY on standard savings because their deposit bases are stable regardless of rate.
+Chase sits at 0.01% APY and Bank of America at 0.04% APY, while online banks like Axos Bank and SoFi must compete on rate to attract deposits — they pay 4.21% and 3.80% APY on the same money as of June 15, 2026.
+Source: Arca Savings, updated June 15, 2026.

 How much can I earn by switching from a big bank to a high-yield savings account?